-Configuring ESXi VM Networks | VMware Administration Essentials
+Configuring ESXi VM Networks

-To add a new Virtual Machine network, we either create a new vSwitch0 and then add a port group, or we simply add a new port group.
-Click on the Add Networking link in the upper right hand corner.
+To add a new Virtual Machine network, you can either create a new vSwitch and then add a port group, or simply add a new port group.

-We select Virtual Machine as the Connection Type for the new Port Group.
+- Select Virtual Machine as the Connection Type for the new Port Group.

-Provisioning the networking on an ESXi host is critical to making things work smoothly either for a standalone host or an ESXi host that is a part of a cluster in vCenter.
-We have how to create three different types of networks that are common in most environments – storage, vMotion, and Virtual Machine networks.
-Each of these different types of networks serves a purpose in our VMware environment allowing traffic to flow for the various features and components of VMware ESXi.
+Configuring the networking on an ESXi host is critical for making things work smoothly, whether for a standalone host or an ESXi host that is a part of a cluster in vCenter.
+We have now discussed how to create three different types of networks that are common in most environments – storage, vMotion, and Virtual Machine networks.
+Each of these different types of networks serves a purpose in our VMware environment, allowing traffic to flow for the various features and components of VMware ESXi.